AdobeDocs/experience-manager-65.fr-FR/help/assets/translation-projects.md

    For more details, see [Monitoring the Status of a Translation Job](/help/sites-administering/tc-manage.md#monitoring-the-status-of-a-translation-job).

 1. Une fois la traduction terminée, l’état devient Prêt pour la révision.
-Accédez à l’interface utilisateur d’Assets et ouvrez la page Propriétés de chacune des ressources traduites afin d’afficher les métadonnées traduites.
+Navigate to the [!DNL Assets] UI, and open the Properties page for each of the translated assets to view the translated metadata.

 ## Mise à jour des copies de langue {#update-language-copies}